BenjaminSetton/Tang/README.md

 NOTES:
 - The release download will come with two things: the .lib file and a folder containing the headers.
 Alternatively, you can clone the repository and compile the source code
-- If you wish to open the project, make sure you have CMake installed!
+- If you wish to compile the project yourself, make sure you have CMake installed!

 ## RESOURCES